palewire/django-calaccess-technical-documentation/docs/contribute/calaccess_website/deployment-walkthru.rst

     $ fab createec2:block_gb_size=80,instance_type=c3.xlarge

-You can also override our default `Amazon machine image (AMI) <http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html>`_:
+You can also override our default Amazon machine image (`AMI <http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html>`_):

 .. code-block:: bash

     $ fab createec2:ami=<some-other-ami-id>

 As with creating an RDS instance, the address for your new EC2 instance will automatically be added to the configurations for your current environment, which are stored in ``.env``.
-If you already had an EC2 host set, its address will be over-written.
+If you already had an EC2 host set, its address will be overwritten.

 --------------------------------------------